 » All areas of interest in the city have direct access with MRT and BTS.
 Nevertheless, you can also go to Chinatown and Rattanakosin by boat on the Chao Phraya river.

 Once you have booked your hotel and situated it on the map, it will be easier to get around the city.

 The Skytrain is not only a means of transport but also an attraction for those who visit the city for the very first time.

-Daily operating hours: From 05h30 to midnight.
-The last convoys leave approximately half an hour before.
+Daily operating hours: From 05h15 to midnight.
+The last convoys depart approximately between 22h00 and 23h00.

 Most vending machines work with coins.
 Nevertheless, change is given at the service counter.

 This is the first e-money service in Thailand that functioning across transits, retail networks, etc.

 The Sukhumvit line and the Suvarnabhumi Airport rail link intersect at the Phaya Thai station.

 The Saphan Taksin station (Silom Line) is outstanding because its location next to the Sathorn central pier on the Chao Phraya River and it has a peculiarity.
 The station is narrow, so it only has one platform and the trains arrive alternately from both directions.